mienaikoe/ziyu/Chapters/1-3-Chapter3.md

 I took the moment of silence to shift to a chair and sit down close to Jesse.
 He opened the message and flattened it on the table, memorizing the pronunciation of the more technical words.
 I glanced at it but couldn't read the writing from my distance.
 There was a scribbled drawing of a circle and some dots on it, but I couldn't make out what they were.

+Thimlu interrupted us, "I remember you two lovebirds from orbital.
+Couldn't teach you a damn thing until thi left.
+Why didn't you just marry him instead, Liffa?"

+Jesse's cheeks went red, and he protested, "Thimlu!
+You can't say something lke that."

+"Bah.
+Observers are sworn to observe, and this one's pretty clear."

 The line opened and an unenthused maman spoke, "Conduit of the Heiko Senate, Assistant Pomri."

 "Pomri, I have an urgent message for Melna."